19hours/sg-statutes/Acts/Income Tax Act.md

 37L\.—(1) Subject to this section, where —

-(a) a Singapore company (referred to in this section as the acquiring company); or
+(a) a Singapore company (referred to in this section as the acquiring company);

+[Act 29 of 2012 wef 01/04/2010]

-(b) a subsidiary of the Singapore company that is directly and wholly owned by the Singapore company, and is incorporated for the primary purpose of acquiring and holding shares in other companies (referred to in this section as the acquiring subsidiary),
+(b) any one or more subsidiaries of the Singapore company that is or are wholly owned by the Singapore company, and is incorporated for the primary purpose of acquiring and holding shares in other companies (referred to in this section as the acquiring subsidiary);

+[Act 29 of 2012 wef 01/04/2010]

+[Act 29 of 2010 wef 17/02/2012]

+(c) both the acquiring company and any one or more acquiring subsidiaries,

+[Act 29 of 2012 wef 01/04/2010]

-has incurred capital expenditure during the period from 1st April 2010 to 31st March 2015 (both dates inclusive) for any qualifying acquisition of ordinary shares in another company (referred to in this section as the target company), the acquiring company may claim a deduction for the capital expenditure, in accordance with this section.
+incurs or incur capital expenditure during the period from 1st April 2010 to 31st March 2015 (both dates inclusive) for any qualifying acquisition of ordinary shares in another company (referred to in this section as the target company), the acquiring company may claim the deductions specified in subsection (1A), in accordance with this section.

 [29/2010 wef 01/03/2010]

+[Act 29 of 2012 wef 01/04/2010]

+[Act 29 of 2010 wef 17/02/2012]

+(1A) The deductions for the purposes of subsection (1) are as follows:

+(a) a deduction for the capital expenditure referred to in that subsection; and

+(b) a deduction of an amount equivalent to twice the amount of transaction costs incurred for qualifying acquisitions made during the period from 17th February 2012 to 31st March 2015 (both dates inclusive).

+[Act 29 of 2012 wef 17/02/2012]

 (2) Any claim for deduction under this section shall be made at the time of lodgment of the return of income for the year of assessment relating to the basis period of the acquiring company in which the capital expenditure is incurred or within such further time as the Comptroller may, in his discretion, allow.